Vehicle registration plates of Eswatini

-Number plates of the Kingdom of Eswatini (formerly the Kingdom of Swaziland) are similar in size to their South African counterparts and are displayed on both front and back of the vehicle.
+Number plates of Eswatini (formerly Swaziland) are similar in size to their South African counterparts and are displayed on both front and back of the vehicle.

 Current design

 The current design, introduced in 2010, closely resembles the number plates used in South Africa, purportedly in an attempt to reduce hijacking of Swazi-registered cars in that country.
 The introduction of these plates is somewhat controversial, with some believing them to be illegal.

 Plate numbers consist of a random letter, followed by the letters SD, a space, three numbers, another space, and then one random letter and the first letter of the region the car is registered to. (e.g. JSD 136 AM).
 This allows for 26 x 10 x 10 x 10 x 26 x 26 = 17,576,000 vehicle registration numbers.

 The 2010 design consists of black lettering superimposed over a pictorial image of a landscape of hills.
 Between the main number and the registration districts, two traditional Swazi “beehive” huts (known as Gucasithandaze) are shown over a background of the setting sun.
 Plates are valid for five years, and have a sticker indicating the year of expiry.

 Like their counterparts in Zimbabwe, licensing requirements include a self-adhesive version of the plate that is displayed on the vehicle windshield.
 Unusually, this version contains a QR code that encodes the plate number.

 With the change in number plates, it became possible for private citizens to obtain personalised plates.